 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure — these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.”

-I’d guess you’re thinking that you should give up everything and follow your heart and pursue your dreams, because what if you die today, right?
+Maybe you’re thinking you should give up everything and follow your heart and pursue your dreams… Because what if you die today, right?

-Be rational (as long as you can).
-Just because your dream is to travel the world doesn’t mean you should leave your job and family.
-Consider your situation.
-Make a plan.
+That’s your decision.
+But I’d suggest, be rational (as long as you can).
+Just because your dream is to travel the world doesn’t mean you just instantly leave everything.
+Consider your unique situation.
 Find alternatives.
-Yes there are.

-But remember, this isn’t only about following our heart and pursuing dreams.
+Also, this isn’t only about following our hearts and pursuing dreams.
 There’s another thing I like about contemplating our own or everyone’s death:

 It makes us a better person.

-If you know any day could be the last day of your loved ones (or maybe your day), it’s most likely that you’ll treat them with all your attention and love and kindness.
-Same goes to your friends or even strangers.
+Because if you know any day could be the last day of your loved ones (or maybe your day), it’s most likely that you’ll treat them with all your attention and love and kindness.

-This made me think: If only we can put this truth up front in our daily consciousness, maybe things will be a little bit better.
+This made me think: If we can put this truth upfront in our daily consciousness, maybe things will be a little bit better.